fanteastick/quartz-test/content/hobbies/cool things online/Other digital garden platforms.md

 >
 > You can use Foam for organising your research, keeping re-discoverable notes, writing long-form content and, optionally, publishing it to the web.
 >
 > Foam is free, open source, and extremely extensible to suit your personal workflow.
-You own the information you create with Foam, and you’re free to share it, and collaborate on it with anyone you want.
+You own the information you create with Foam, and you're free to share it, and collaborate on it with anyone you want.

 ## Webtrotion